nagonzalezf/bridges-segmentation-and-measuring/README.md

 The error in the new results is significantly smaller, at 0.97% error for the length of the bridge and 4.54% error for the width.

+The image shows the horizontal bounding box (HBB) in green, the edges detected by Canny in red, the arbitrary point and its path to the center of the bridge in blue, and the measurements made in yellow.

 ![image](readme_images/012.png)

 # Model Applied to Other Images

 As expected, the current model cannot be directly applied to other images.

 To apply the model to another image in the dataset, it is necessary to modify some key parameters, such as the angle of rotation, the pixels/meter ratio, and the tril & triu parameters.

 ![image](readme_images/013.png)